Open 10 AM – 5 PM, Tuesday – Sunday

-Shared Ideologies, an exhibition of selected works by Native American artists from the 1970s to the present, will offer visitors an opportunity to engage in a sociopolitical dialogue about the space between history and memory.
+Shared Ideologies, an exhibition of selected works by Native American artists from the 1970s to the present will offer visitors an opportunity to engage in a sociopolitical dialogue about the space between history and memory.
 Paintings and works on paper by artists such as the late T.C.
-Cannon (Kiowa, 1946 – 1978), Tom Poolaw (Kiowa/Delaware, born 1959), Julie Buffalohead (Ponca, born 1972) and several others, transcend the two-dimensional artwork by their elders, that came to define Native American art.
-Shared Ideologies will ask us all to reflect upon the relationship between modernity and the Native American experience.
-Several works from our collection by T.C.
-Cannon will be on view at the Muscarelle for the first time.
+Cannon (Kiowa, 1946 – 1978), Emmi Whitehorse (Navajo, born 1957), Cara Romero (Chemeheuvi, born 1977), Tom Poolaw (Kiowa/Delaware, born 1959), Julie Buffalohead (Ponca, born 1972) and several others, transcend the two-dimensional artwork by their elders that came to define Native American art.
+Shared Ideologies invites non-Native viewers into a dialogue with indigenous artists on themes that recenter master narratives of history and amplify both pan-Indian and tribally specific experiences while pondering a path to a shared future.
+A number of works from the Muscarelle Museum of Art’s Native American collection are being shown for the first time in this exhibition.